 Office 365 users at CSU can install Office on up to five devices such as PCs, Macs, tablets and/or smartphones.
 You can count hybrid Windows devices, such as the Microsoft Surface Pro, as either a PC or a tablet.

-Internet access is required to install and activate all Office 365 plans, and to manage your subscription account.
-Internet connectivity is also required to access Office 365 cloud productivity services, including OneDrive and the other collaboration services.
+Internet access is required to install and activate all Office 365 plans and to manage your subscription account.
+Internet connectivity is also required to access Office 365 cloud productivity services, including OneDrive and other collaboration services.

 To maintain access to Office 365 you must connect to the internet at least once every 30 days.
 This allows Microsoft to check your entitlement.